rachel-frederiksen/RachelF-Portfolio/final_project_2_RachelFrederiksen.md

 **Interview Script:**
 1. Who do you believe is the target audience?
-2. For each image (1-6), describe what you're being told and if there are any areas of confusion.
+2. For each viz (1-6), describe what you're being told and if there are any areas of confusion.
 3. Was any information presented to you new?
 If you learned something, what was it?
 4. If you could fix one thing throughout the presentation, what would it be?